 Back to 1988 and another unsung classic!
 Rigor Mortis‘ self titled debut opened with a furious instrumental that pretty much set the scene for the entire record.
 Violently relentless, Rigor Mortis‘ raw production, animalistic tendencies and jugular-slashing riffs lent a kinship to Death‘s Scream Bloody Gore, Possessed‘s Beyond The Gates and Kreator‘s absolute classic Pleasure To Kill.

-The formative years of death metal can be heard in Guitar god Mike Scaccia’s (RIP) lightning-speed tremolo picking and the abrasive rasping vocals of Bruce Corbitt.
-Hard-as-nails thrash may have been the order of the day but these mad-as-f*ck Texans were leading the charge into ever faster, darker and meaner territories.
+The formative years of death metal can be heard in guitar god Mike Scaccia’s (RIP) lightning-speed tremolo picking and the abrasive rasping vocals of Bruce Corbitt.
+Hard-as-nails thrash may have been the order of the day but these mad-as-fuck Texans were leading the charge into ever faster, darker and meaner territories.

 The whole record is nigh on flawless but if an introduction to these speed-freaks is required then listen to this; Demons.